-‘Cooking with Beer’ which was among the top cookbooks in the Gourmand Cook Book Awards in 2011.
+‘Cooking with Beer’ was among the top cookbooks in the Gourmand Cook Book Awards in 2011.
 It has since become a bestseller, selling over close to 150,000 copies in 5 languages and eight countries around the world.

-There is much more that can be said about Mercurio’s beer journey but for now the timeline below will give you a good idea of how that journey has weaved its way across the years.
+There is much more that can be said about my beer journey but for now the timeline below will give you a good idea of how that journey has weaved its way across the years.

 1975 – First taste of a beer – Emu Bitter

 1982 – Commencement of beer education.
 Whilst travelling the world tasting making notes and generally enjoying the beers of the world.

 1988 – Acquired first home brew kit